 While 2020 was filled with great uncertainty, there are always guarantees in the technology space, specifically within cyber security.
 Cyber Security criminals continued to attack without any regard for the challenges faced by their targets throughout 2020.
 As a result, Cyber Security quickly became a top priority for many organisations and continues to be top of mind as we head into 2021.
 Many technology companies have released forward-looking cyber security reports on what’s to come this year, to ensure organisations are informed and can take a confident approach to unexpected changes throughout 2021.
-At Nostra, we’ve selected some of our top picks from the new cyber security trends & predications to consider throughout 2021:
+At Nostra, we’ve selected some of our top picks from the new IT security trends & predications to consider throughout 2021:

 - More growth in the Security Industry: